 No such luck on either front, boys and girls.
 Instead, once again, the budget label Film Chest has taken the piss by re-releasing something that has already been released and making it sound like they've done us a favor.
 Don't get me wrong, I loved their Blu-ray release of Zaat.
 Their HD take on Roger Corman's Public Domain (PD) nightmare The Terror?
 Best I've ever seen the film look.
 But in the instance of The Killer Shrews looks like they've taken a PD print of the flick, applied a few video filters, et voila: "digitally transferred".
 The filtering doesn't even look like it was done properly, for that matter, as all motion leaves a telecine effect behind.
 Since I'm on the subject, it looks like the film could have hailed from a copy of a 16mm print or a really good-looking video source.

-Even a quick glance of the two images should tell you the Film Chest disc is simply not up to par, even with its $10 price tag.
+The Film Chest disc is simply not up to par, even with its $10 price tag.
 And it's a darn shame, I tell you.
 You can pick up a copy of Alpha Video's cheapo PD disc for much less if you wanted to.
 Frankly though, if you wish to add the film to your collection (and why the heck shouldn't you?), you'd do better to pick up the Legend Films release.
 Not only is it paired with its original companion feature, The Giant Gila Monster in both their classic black and white incarnations as well as computer colorized versions (for those of you who enjoy such things), but the video quality is much better than what's available on this barebones Film Chest DVD (sorry, guys).
 Plus, with two bad '50s sci-fi B movies to sit through, there's a better chance those martinis you tanked up on during the first half of the feature will work their way out before the second movie concludes (just be sure you get to the concession stand before it closes so you can score some greasy pizza and fries!).